yhomarys-qa/qa-portfolio/02-Test-Cases/Checkout/TC-017_Name_Field_Rejects_Special_Characters.md

 1. Open Add New Address form
 2. Enter a valid country name
 3. Enter special characters in Name field (e.g., "@@@###")
-4. Fill all other fields correctly
+4. Fill all other required fields
 5. Click on "Submit"

 ---